david-alejo/linux_install/README.md

-Drivers installation and more:
+- Drivers installation and more:

 NVIDIA propietary drivers:

     sudo add-apt-repository ppa:graphics-drivers/ppa
     sudo apt update

+    sudo apt install nvidia-driver-410
+    sudo reboot

-# You can chenge this driver to whatever version suits you best :)
+(You can chenge this driver to whatever version suits you best)
-sudo apt install nvidia-driver-410 sudo reboot